tomocky/face_vtuber_camera/Assets/NextGenRecorder/ReadMe.txt

 - Fixed a regression with Virtual Screen that caused empty videos when Virtual Screen was added before Next Gen Recorder is initialized.
 Also fixes similar issue with command buffers.

 0.9.7.2:

+- Watermark feature was added, allows you to render a custom watermark on top of the recorded video
+- ShareSheetClosed event for the Sharing API was added, triggered when sharing sheet is closed
+- NSPhotoLibraryAddUsageDescription is now automatically added, fixes Save to photos issue in sharing modal
+- Now using CommandBuffers for the VirtualScreen instead of OnPreRender and OnPostRender
+- Updated documentation

+0.9.7.1:

 - First public release